 Educators attending the Computer Science Teachers Association (CSTA) Annual Conference can earn graduate credit through the College of St. Scholastica.
 Educators who attend the conference can earn 1 or 2 graduate credits at a rate of $125/credit.
 Educators will need to complete a non-degree seeking application to the college, including transcripts demonstrating completion of a bachelor's degree.
 There is no fee to apply.

 The graduate course will be offered on a pass/fail basis with an option to earn a letter grade available by request.
-Educators will use the certificate of attendance generated by the CSTA conference schedule app to show proof of attendance as part of the course, including a minimum of 12 hours of sessions, keynote speakers, and/or workshops.
+Educators will receive a certificate of attendance via email following the conference to show proof of attendance as part of the course, including a minimum of 12 hours of sessions, keynote speakers, and/or workshops.

 EDU 5777: CSTA Annual Conference